ifteshawn/WeatherApi/README.md

 ### Note:
 The code repo for the front end is here: https://github.com/ifteshawn/weather-app-ui Please follow the instructions on how to install and run the front end in the front end repo to run it.
+The Front end and this back end service is part of a full stack project; My Weather App.
+They have been split into two separate repos as to imitate how repos are created in a production environment.